noties/Markwon/docs/docs/html.md

 Excluding `markwon-html-parser-impl` won't remove *all* the content between HTML tags.
-It will if `commonmark` decides that a specific fragment is a `HtmlBlock`, but it won't if fragment is considered a `HtmlInline` as `HtmlInline` does not contain contents (just a tag definition).
+It will if `commonmark` decides that a specific fragment is a `HtmlBlock`, but it won't if fragment is considered a `HtmlInline` as `HtmlInline` does not contain content (just a tag definition).
 :::